91Ʋ

 Disrupting Historic Patterns

-In a district plagued by harm from past school closures, GIS empowered the team to move beyond a buildings-focused approach, addressing history and centering equity with an equitable investment framework.
+In a district grappling with the repercussions of previous school closures, equity-based GIS principles enabled our team to shift from a conventional buildings-focused strategy to one that acknowledges historical injustices and prioritizes equity through a fair investment framework.
 Our GIS analysis and conversations with community members revealed that traditional planning had led to a pattern of inequitable divestment: past school closures were concentrated in communities of color.
 GIS data overlays highlighted schools serving high segregation and poverty neighborhoods, along with high enrollments of underserved student groups, to prioritize capital outlay projects.
 Eleven of the most vulnerable schools are first to receive the most transformative projects outlined in the $750 million passed bond.
 Nine of these schools would not have been considered in a traditional plan.

 Infographic explaining the 5 drivers of the Sacromento City USD Equity-Based Facilities Master Plan